 Since repair shops also are often short on air circulation, the combination enclosed work spaces and free-floating asbestos fibers makes the occupation particularly dangerous.
-Ohio General Motors Workers can find more information on their risk factors here.
+Ohio General Motors Workers can contact The Lyon Firm, an Ohio asbestos attorney, for more information on their risk factors.

 Reports from the Occupational Safety and Health Administration (OSHA) advise mechanics to “assume that all brakes have asbestos-type shoes.”
 They go on to say it is impossible to know if brake or clutch components contain asbestos by visual inspection.
 The danger to mechanics will continue for decades as asbestos-filled brakes on warehouse shelves continue to be installed on vehicles.

-The Environmental Protection Agency estimates that there are asbestos-containing materials in the majority of the nation’s schools.
+The Environmental Protection Agency estimates that there are asbestos-containing materials in the majority of Ohio’s schools.
 Asbestos was commonly used in the materials used to construct schools in Ohio, which means children may be exposed anywhere on the premises, included in classrooms, cafeterias, hallways and gymnasiums.